Pete's Walks - Four Hills Walk (part 1)

 The Vale of Aylesbury from a meadow near Beacon Hill

-The path crossed a private drive, and then I forked right across part of a pasture.
-Over a stile in a fence, the path turned slightly left through grass and scrub to reach the 'Cradle footpath', part of the Ridgeway and the route I usually take.
-I followed it a short distance to the right, and went up the small hillock of Chequers Knap to admire the views.
+The path crossed a private drive, and then a few yards further on I forked right - the path kept close to the right edge of a large pasture and soon passed through a small clump of trees.
+Over a stile in a fence, I went on a few yards up a small rise, then turned left along its top.
+The path went through grass and scrub to reach a gate or stile, beyond which I turned right on the 'Cradle footpath', part of the Ridgeway and the route I usually take.
+I followed it a few hundred yards to the right, and went up the small hillock of Chequers Knap to admire the views.

 Approaching the 'Cradle footpath'